Table of Contents:

 It depends on the hub.
 Some hubs comply with the USB 2.0 Standard and only provide 500mA per port, which may not be enough to power your Raspberry Pi.
 Other hubs view the USB standards more like guidelines, and will provide as much power as you want out each port.
 Please also be aware that some hubs have been known to “backfeed” the Raspberry Pi.
 This means that the hubs will power the Raspberry Pi through its USB cable input cable, without the need for a separate micro-USB power cable, and bypass the voltage protection.
 If you are using a hub that “backfeeds” to the Raspberry Pi and the hub experiences a power surge, your Raspberry Pi could potentially be damaged.
-The wiki contains a list of tested Hubs here.
 The additional information column provides details as to whether the Raspberry Pi can be powered directly off the hub and if the hub “backfeeds” power to the Raspberry Pi.

 For example: 4xAA rechargeable batteries would provide 4.8v on a full charge.
 4.8v would technically be just within the range of tolerance for the Raspberry Pi, but the system would quickly become unstable as the batteries lost their full charge.

 Conversely, using 4xAA Alkaline (non-rechargeable) batteries will result in 6v.
 6v is outside the acceptable tolerance range and will potentially damage or in the worst case scenario destroy your Raspberry Pi.